architects-land/minecraft-scaleway-frontend/docs/plugin/events.md

 To inform Minecraft Scaleway Frontend to call the listener, you must register it via the `PluginHelper`.
 This interface is given during the load and the unload event (in your main class).
-Use the method `PluginHelper::registerListener(EventListener)` to register your listener.
+Use the method `PluginHelper#registerListener(EventListener)` to register your listener.
 ```kotlin
 fun onLoad(helper: PluginHelper) {
     helper.registerListener(MyListener)